 The panel also tackled an audience question pertaining to how you might go about creating new applications if already have sensors in place and collecting data.
 Don Brancato's response was that the first step is to ask yourself what questions do you want answered, and to let that guide your application.
 Nikki Hallgrimsdottir's answer was similar, and also echoed Dr. Lewis's earlier presentation: Use a top-down approach by first finding a market need, then potential customers, and then collect the data.
 Only then do you start actual development -- and you certainly don't start with AI.

 To Be Continued

 If there's one thing that machine learning and AI have revealed about IoT content, it's that long-form content needs to be.... well, long, but also not too long.
-We'll pick up our stunning IoT Data and AI Summit reveal next time with a look at Digital Twinning and horizontal and vertical data integration, and we'll briefly listen in to a discussion on the B2C ramifications of IoT AI.
+We'll pick up our stunning IoT Data and AI Summit reveal next time with a look at Digital Twinning, and horizontal and vertical data integration.

 Update: Here it is: IoT Data and AI Summit Wrap-up, Part Two